Reducing your billfish losses, Part II

 The step between winder and angler requires experience and attention to detail, not just cranking while people yell at you.
 The mistake anglers make most often is they quit reeling when the line goes slack, thinking it’s a lost fish.
 In many cases, this is just a case of the fish turning and coming to the boat.

-They are also not generally aware of the amount of extra pressure on the line when a lot of its out and the spool is narrow.
+They are also not generally aware of the amount of extra pressure on the line when a lot of it is out and the spool is narrow.
 It’s a lot better to give line than to break it.

 You have to have a fast response to what the fish does.
 If the fish makes a move and you have a lot of drag on it, you have to know when to come off the drag as well as when to add it.